katelynautumn28/ddd-research-guide/content/2-lesson.md

 {% endcapture %}
 {% include card.html text=text header="Barnard Bulletin, April 12, 1973" title="Student support for divestment campaigns" img="Barnard Bulletin 1973 divest.png" %}

-By looking through the Barnard Board of Trustees' meeting minutes, we see that the Board began discussing divestment from South Africa in earnest in the early 1980s:
+The Board of Trustees Records (BC01.01) in the Barnard Archives includes several materials that shed light on the College administration's discussions of divestment.
+By examining the Board's meeting minutes, we see that the Board began discussing divestment from South Africa in earnest in the early 1980s:

 minutesminutesminutesminutes

-Barnard President Ellen Futter announced the Board's complete divestment from South Africa in a letter dated August 28, 1985:
+This letter from Barnard President Ellen Futter, located in the Correspondence sub-series of the Board of Trustees Records, announced the Board's complete divestment from South Africa to the wider Barnard community:

 <style>
 .pdfobject-container { height: 500px; border: 1px solid #ccc; }